Hydaspex/Commodities/README.md

 # Commodities

-Statistical and ML time series analysis applied to the WTI contract
+Statistical and ML time series analysis applied to the WTI price